 Short biographical sketch of Dr. Casey D. Allen

-Trained formally as a Geographer, Educator, and Advisor, my interests remain wide-ranging: rock art, virtual learning environments, aesthetics, sense/spirit of place, biological soil crusts, medieval cartography, assessment, biogeomorphology, and the list continues...But while my professional background may appear science-laden at first glance, upon deeper inspection, each piece inherently includes some form of humanistic geography that allows me to research how better to help people learn complex knowledge and processes through fieldwork—two fields where I am recognized as a leading scholar.
+Trained formally as a Geographer, Educator, and Academic Advisor, my interests remain wide-ranging: rock art, virtual learning environments, aesthetics, sense/spirit of place, biological soil crusts, medieval cartography, assessment, biogeomorphology, and the list continues...But while my professional background may appear science-laden at first glance, upon deeper inspection, each piece inherently includes some form of humanistic geography that allows me to research how better to help people learn complex knowledge and processes through fieldwork—two fields where I am recognized as a leading scholar.
 Whatever I do, these two foci always guide my endeavors.
 Case in point: my article in the top-tier journal, Progress in Physical Geography, where I argue for using Actor-Network Theory (ANT) to enliven (often) boring science concepts.
 In fact, my dissertation focused entirely on how fieldwork—through actor-networks inherent in the landscape—enhances student learning.
 Another humanistic endeavor has been published in the journal Area—the Royal Geographical Society’s professional journal—where I demonstrate how the physical and human world can be connected using ANT.
 Turning towards enhancement of learning via field experiences, I can point to my work in the Geographical Review and award-winning research in Research in Geographic Education.

-On the technical side, I have experience in general editing, designing/managing websites, digital photography & editing, video and direct-to-web production, and spatial analysis (GIS & remote sensing, including low altitude, high-resolution applications with a UAV!).
+On the technical side, I have experience in general editing, designing/managing websites, digital photography & editing, video and direct-to-web production, and spatial analysis (remote sensing, including low altitude, high-resolution applications with a UAV!).
 I pride myself on keeping current in New Media endeavors and up-to-date with technological advances as they pertain to my teaching and research, readily incorporating such ideas whenever possible.
 For example, I designed the format and assessments for several online courses at Arizona State University (and also taught a number of them) for a new graduate program.
 At University of Colorado, I created (and teach) the first-ever high-enrollment online general science course, which received rave reviews from students in its inaugural debut (Fall 2009, n=127), and now represents the most popular online science course at the University of Colorado Denver with a continual waitlist of at least two-dozen students each semester.
 In a similar vein, I no longer use standardized tests of any kind in my classes—even large introductory survey lecture classes.
 My upper division and graduate fare also centers more on doing than lecturing, including local and extended field trips and in-class-based exercises and labs.
 In all instances, I champion non-traditional pedagogies, favoring humanistic and project-based assessments instead.
-I also work hard to incorporate student-driven fieldwork opportunities locally, regionally, and internationally—most recently in the Caribbean, Europe, and Japan.
+I also work hard to incorporate student-driven fieldwork opportunities locally, regionally, and internationally—most recently in the Caribbean, Europe, Japan, and the US Southwest.

 As an Educator, I strive to give students meaningful and real-world experiences.
 This usually entails some kind of fieldwork—getting out of the classroom and on the ground.
 Whether that means students experience the natural world through interacting with ancient petroglyphs etched in rock varnish, learn about the constructed world through art and architecture, or gain a deeper understanding of people by interacting with different cultures first-hand, it matters not to me.
 Experience gained through on-the-ground research remains an invaluable skill.
 A quick perusal of current and past research supervised displays a variety of topics, once again focused on humanistic geography and grounded in fieldwork: from drinking water quality and local paleoflood processes to interactive mapping and architectural analysis.
 In every situation, I ardently believe in providing students with the tools they need to succeed.
 Truthfully, I live to serve them.